aws-samples/cloud-queue-for-quantum-devices/README.md

 9. Open a browser and access the URL.
 Provide the username (email address) and temporary password to login.
 On the following screen, you will provide a new password for ongoing use.
 ![Login](./assets/login.png)

-10. After setting your new password, you should see the AWS Cloud Queue for Quantum Devices UI Portal.
+10. After setting your new password, you should see the Cloud Queue for Quantum Devices UI Portal.
 ![Portal](./assets/portal.png)

 ## Integrations
 - ### [SideQICK](https://github.com/openquantumhardware/qick/tree/main/aws)
-    SideQICK is a Python-based library and CLI that can used to integrate with AWS Cloud Queue for Quantum Devices.
+    SideQICK is a Python-based library and CLI that can used to integrate with Cloud Queue for Quantum Devices.
 The library provides the ability to pull workloads off of the queue, process them, and submit results back for reseachers to consume via the web interface.

 ## Running the UI locally